 Netters Travel South for MWC Tournament

-PROVO -- The No. 71 BYU women’s tennis team will head to Las Vegas for the Mountain West Conference Championship this week.
-The Cougars (9-12, 5-3 MWC) will go into the tournament as the No. 4 seed and face No. 5 San Diego State in the quarterfinals Thursday.
+PROVO -- The No. 35 BYU men’s tennis team will head to Las Vegas for the Mountain West Conference Championship this week.
+The Cougars (21-5, 6-0 MWC) earned the No. 1 seed and will begin play Friday against the winner of the TCU/Utah match.

 “We’re certainly not taking anything for granted,” BYU coach Brad Pearce said.
 “We will be well prepared for Friday.”